 Brief information about the places we will visit during this tour:

-Bungamati It is a typical Newari village, consisting of simple houses in straw and raw bricks.
+Bungamati - It is a typical Newari village, consisting of simple houses of straw and raw bricks.
 According to the legend, Bungmati was founded during the 7th century.
-It is here that Rato Machhendranath , the patron saint of the valley and god of rain and compassion, was born.
+It is here that Rato Machhendranath, the patron saint of the valley and god of rain and compassion, was born.
 Rato Machhendranath is likewise adored by both Hindus and Buddhists.

 Kokhana - The village, located about 8 km from Kathmandu, is considered a “living museum” that recalls the medieval period in which Nepal was ruled by the Malla kings.
 The village begins with a narrow cobbled street.
 Shortly after is the temple of Shekali Mai, a local mother goddess.
 A truly timeless place, one of the traditions of the people of this village is to keep the chickens at home.
 From the windows of the houses hang garlands of chilies.
 Singular to discover that this was the first Nepalese village to be electrified, even before the city of Kathmandu.